Summary of Movement

 Crisis: Great Recession, War on Terror

 This theory of cycles puts generations in tension, battling for different cultural priorities.
-Strauss and Howe emphasise this as alternation between eras awakenings and crises, both being periods that radically alter the social environment.
+Strauss and Howe emphasise this alternation between eras of awakenings and crises, both of which radically alter the social environment.
 Awakenings are marked by individualism, inward-focused renewal with the focus on values.
 In contrast crises are marked by an external threat provoking social consensus, and an ethic of personal sacrifice in favour of institutional order and dominance.

 - Millennial beliefs

-This ‘clash of civilisations’ worldview (Huntington 1996) is seen most prominently in the religious beliefs of Steve Bannon, now a senior White House strategist.
-His public statements suggest the current time is a potentially a cataclysmic end to “Western civilisation” because of the evils of Islam, state-regulation of capitalism, and secularism (Steve Bannon, 2014).
+This “clash of civilisations" worldview (Huntington 1996) is seen most prominently in the religious beliefs of Steve Bannon, now White House Chief Strategist.
+His public statements suggest the current time is a potentially a cataclysmic end to ‘Western civilisation’ because of the evils of Islam, state-regulation of capitalism, and secularism (Steve Bannon, 2014).